-The GCSE course is enjoyable and you will spend lots of time playing and doing practical work.
+The GCSE course is enjoyable and you will spend lots of time on practical work and performance.
 It's a lovely course as you can spread the coursework out over the 2 years, with help from the teacher, and then prepare for the end exam together with some practice papers and practical tasks to assist with understanding and Listening skills.